Assassination of Julius Caesar: Preceding events

-Virgil wrote in the Georgics that several unusual events took place preceding Caesar's assassination.
-This should be read in the context of the ancient Romans' belief in omens.
+Virgil wrote in the Georgics that several unusual events took place preceding Caesar's assassination:

 Who dare say the Sun is false?
 He and no other warns us when dark uprising threaten, when treachery and hidden wars are gathering strength.
 He and no other was moved to pity Rome on the day that Caesar died, when he veiled his radiance in gloom and darkness, and a godless age feared everlasting night.
 Yet in this hour Earth also and the plains of Ocean, ill-boding dogs and birds that spell mischief, sent signs which heralded disaster.
 How oft before our eyes did Etna deluge the fields of the Cyclopes with a torrent from her burst furnaces, hurling thereon balls of fire and molten rocks.
 Germany heard the noise of battle sweep across the sky and, even without precedent, the Alps rocked with earthquakes.
 A voice boomed through the silent groves for all to hear, a deafening voice, and phantoms of unearthly pallor were seen in the falling darkness.
 Horror beyond words, beasts uttered human speech; rivers stood still, the earth gaped upon; in the temples ivory images wept for grief, and beads of sweat covered bronze statues.
 King of waterways, the Po swept forests along in the swirl of his frenzied current, carrying with him over the plain cattle and stalls alike.
 Nor in that same hour did sinister filaments cease to appear in ominous entrails or blood to flow from wells or our hillside towns to echo all night with the howl of wolves.
 Never fell more lightning from a cloudless sky; never was comet's alarming glare so often seen.